atlanmod/eel/README.md

 ### Language workbench configuration

-1. Start GEMOC and create a new workbench.
+1. Start GEMOC and create a new workspace.
 Make sure that the JRE version used by GEMOC is Java 9, as well as the Compiler Compliance.
 2. `File > Import > General > Existing Projects into Workspace`
 3. Pick `eel/language_workbench` directory
 4. Same for `eel/engine` directory.